galaxyproject/galaxy-hub/src/news/2021-04-galaxy-update/index.md

 <div class="card-header">[How to import a workflow from the Workflow Hub and run it on remote COVID-19 data](https://galaxyproject.eu/posts/2021/03/25/wfh-video/)</div>

-Thanks to a great Collaboration between the Galaxy Community, [Dockstore](https://dockstore.org/) and the [Workflow Hub](https://workflowhub.eu/), it is also possible to import a workflow directly into Galaxy and run it.
+Thanks to a great Collaboration between the Galaxy Community, [Dockstore](https://dockstore.org/) and the [Workflow Hub](https://workflowhub.eu/), it is possible to import a workflow directly into Galaxy and run it.
 This is using the [GH4GH](https://www.ga4gh.org/) API [TRS](https://github.com/ga4gh/tool-registry-service-schemas).

 </div>